credmp/credmp.github.io/content/_index.md

 - Healthcare and FinTech (Infomedics - NL): Java and dotNet - Managed the IT and Development teams
 - EduTech (NOVI - NL): Managed the development team building in Serverless, Javascript
 - Education (Hogeschool van Amsterdan / NOVI - NL): teaching software security and software engineering courses
+- Cyber Security (Independent): helping organisations with their security posture

 I am a member of: